Starting a new year won’t necessarily solve any of the problems or challenges your church is facing.

 Even with the natural sense of optimism people have in January, your church, programs, ministries, financial situation, lack of leaders, and questions about engagement are still there.

-It might be a new year.
+It might be a new ministry year.
 But chances are you’ve got the same problems.

 Let’s change that.

 You can head into the new year with a renewed sense of purpose.
-You can leave behind the confusion of COVID and move forward with focus.
+You can move forward with focus.

 It will take some intentionality and good leadership on your part, but you can create a plan that doesn’t just rely on hope.